VLA-Arena: An Open-Source Framework for Benchmarking Vision-Language-Action Models: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item \textbf{Benchmark.} We introduce VLA-Arena, a comprehensive benchmark for evaluating VLA models.
+Our contributions are summarized as follows: \begin{itemize}[left=0.0cm] \item \textbf{Benchmark.} We introduce VLA-Arena, the first benchmark to structurally evaluate the performance and safety of VLAs.
 Its design enables systematic difficulty control across three orthogonal axes.
-The \textbf{task structure} axis comprises 170 tasks organized into 11 distinct suites, which are grouped by their core challenge into four dimensions (\textit{i.e.,} Safety, Extrapolation, Distractor, and Long Horizon), each with three difficulty levels (L0-L2).
-Orthogonal to this, the task-independent \textbf{language command} (W0-W4) and \textbf{visual observation} (V0-V4) axes introduce graded perturbations to any task for decoupled analysis.
-The entire benchmark is formally defined in our constrained behavior domain definition language (CBDDL) to precisely identify the frontiers of model performance. \item \textbf{Findings.} Conducting an extensive study on VLA-Arena with leading models from the two dominant architectural paradigms: autoregressive and continuous action generation, our analysis surfaces three critical findings: (I) a reliance on memorization instead of generalization, where models excel on training tasks but fail on simple variations, indicating memorizing configurations rather than learning generalizable skills; (II) an asymmetric robustness, where models are relatively robust to language perturbations in most scenarios, which contrasts with their more general vulnerability to visual perturbations; and (III) a safety-performance trade-off, where no model achieves both high performance and high safety, exposing a major gap for real-world deployment ignored by existing benchmarks and models. \item \textbf{Framework and Open Source.} We release a complete toolchain for the full pipeline from scene modeling to evaluation and provide the VLA-Arena-S/M/L datasets for standardized fine-tuning and fair comparisons. \end{itemize}
+The \textbf{task structure} axis comprises 170 tasks organized into 11 suites, which are grouped by their core challenge into four dimensions (\textit{i.e.,} Safety, Extrapolation, Distractor, and Long Horizon), each with three difficulty levels (L0-L2).
+Orthogonal to this, the task-independent \textbf{language command} (W0-W4) and \textbf{visual observation} (V0-V4) axes introduce graded perturbations to tasks for diagnostic probing.
+The benchmark is formally defined in our constrained behavior domain definition language (CBDDL), extending BDDL with preset safety predicates to assess robotic safety as an objective independent of task success. \item \textbf{Findings.} Conducting an extensive study on VLA-Arena with leading models from the two dominant architectural paradigms: autoregressive and continuous action generation, our analysis surfaces three key findings: (I) a reliance on memorization over generalization, where models excel on training tasks but fail to compose learned skills via language; (II) superficial visual perception, characterized by failures in selective attention against distractors and a reliance on visual shortcuts due to catastrophic forgetting; and (III) a neglect of safety, where high success rates are frequently achieved by violating safety constraints, highlighting a deployment gap. \item \textbf{Framework and Open Source.} We release a complete toolchain for the pipeline from scene modeling to evaluation and provide the human collected VLA-Arena-S/M/L datasets for standardized fine-tuning and fair comparisons. \end{itemize}